History of Development of the Stall Cleaning machine

 The angle of the sifting screen was adjusted by lowering the output screen roller.
 We duplicated the efficiency of the original wooden model using a different method of applying an angle to the screen and even though it worked very well the screen was being driven in a plane at a slightly obtuse angle to the crankshaft and this caused the tie rod ends to wear prematurely which introduced play in the drive train.

 I discontinued building the variable speed stall cleaning machine in late 2009 because the difference between the 340 rpm fixed speed and the maximum rpm of the variable speed motor was not cost effective.
 A 17% increase in speed resulted in about a 2% increase in time saved and the additional wear on the drive trains more than doubled the spline failure rate.
 It was my judgment that this was not cost effective for the customer so I went back to the original belt and pulley drive mechanism set at a fixed speed of ~ 400 rpm, the optimum speed.
-I have incorporated all the strong points of both machine types, the original Woody and Little Shi*fter.
+I incorporated the strong points of both machine types, the original Woody and Little Shi*fter.
 I eliminated the DC gear motor and variable speed controller both being sources of machine failure.

 When tie rod ends wear normally the drive train gets a little looser and louder in operation but there is no longer has a weak link between the motor and the drive because there is a belt that absorbs the shock introduced by a slight amount of play in the rod end.
 The motor is a higher horsepower; the gear motors were 1/4 hp and 1/6th hp.
-The newer fixed speed motor is a 1/3 hp or 1/4 hp.
+The newer fixed speed motor is a 1/3 hp.
 The cost of building the crankshaft drive assembly makes the cost of the motor and drive assembly together almost exactly the cost of the single unit gear motor.

 The new stall cleaning machine design allows replacement of only the discrete components on the rare occasion one fails.
 This would be a motor, belt, flange bearing or crank, all of which are non proprietary and can be replaced with local purchase.
 The whole idea of the hybrid machine is to increase reliability, lower maintenance cost and maintain the optimum sifting capability.
 I still offer the 15 day free trial and the three year limited warranty.